andreburgaud/winrmrf/README.md

 ## Release Notes

+* Version 0.3.0 (1/15/2017):
+  * Uses parseopt to parse options and arguments
+  * Support for multiple file or directory arguments
+  * Support for wildcards in the file or directory name arguments
+  * Added a CTRL+C hook
+  * Improved error handling and messages
 * Version 0.2.0 (1/14/2017):
   * Build converted from a batch file to a nimscript (project.nims)
   * Reorganized the tests